mt-class/penn/language-research.md

 we expect from you will vary depending on the size of your team).
 Your write-up should be completely in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 You can clone the [repo](https://github.com/mt-class/penn) to see how we use Markdown and MathJax.
-We suggest using Jekyll to render your write-up before submission, after which they will be posted on this website and publicly available.
+We suggest using Jekyll to render your write-up before submission.

 ### Core Requirements